alykes/pcep/PCAP/Python-Institute/module-4/README.md

   You can also use `strerror()` from the `os` module to get a descriptive string of the error number that is raised.
   `strerror()` expects one value, an error code.
-  If you pass a non-existant error code, then the function will raise a `ValueError` exception.
+  If you pass a non-existent error code, then the function will raise a `ValueError` exception.
   Refer to `19.errno.py` (not using `strerror()`) and `20.errno.py` (utilising `strerror()`)